Louth County Hospital

 Louth County Hospital (Ospidéal Chontae Lú) is a public hospital in Dundalk, County Louth, Ireland.
-It is managed by RCSI Hospitals.
+It is managed by the RCSI Hospitals group within the Health Service Executive.

 History

 The hospital has its origins in a building in the Crescent, which is now occupied by Dundalk Grammar School, and opened as the Louth Infirmary in 1834.
 The aging infirmary was replaced by a new facility in Dublin Road which was built at a cost of €500,000 and was officially opened on 3 July 1959.
 The accident and emergency department was replaced by a minor injuries unit in June 2010, despite years of campaigning by local people for it to be kept open.